tastiSaher/SpectralReconstruction/readme.md

 This repository contains the code used to participate at the [CVPR 2018 challenge on spectral reconstruction](http://icvl.cs.bgu.ac.il/ntire-2018/).
 The basic task is to reconstruct 31-channel multispectral images from RGB-images.

-Next to the source files, this repository also provides the zip-file standalone folder "reproduction".
+Next to the source files, this repository also provides the zip-file "reproduce.zip".
-The executable inside, "reproduce.exe", runs out of the box under Windows (tested for Windows 10 x64) and is capable of performing the task of spectral reconstruction using our models trained for the challenge.
+The executable inside, "reproduce.exe", runs out of the box under Windows (tested for Windows 10 x64) and is capable of performing the task of spectral reconstruction using our either of our two models trained for the challenge.
 Details on the executable are given in the respective [section](#exeInfo).

 The code itself is written in python.